The library is a great place for children whatever their age. No one is too young to join the library and it’s free to join and borrow books.

 Over 500 interactive stories are available, with voiceovers, puzzles, games, animations, poems, videos and quizzes, all proven to make reading fun.
 Not only will children love reading the stories, but they will become more confident to pick up a book in the library as well.
 Ziptales is available for free.
-Visit their website and log in with your library card to find out more.
+Visit the Ziptales website and log in with your library card to find out more.

 Library services for teenagers

-You can use our PCs use for homework or to check social media, or hang around to use our free Wi-Fi on your own device.
+You can use our PCs use for homework or to check social media, or hang around to use our free wi-fi on your own device.

 We can also help you find useful, free online sites to help with your studies.
 They have been tested by us so you don’t have to filter the good sites from the bad.